PrincetonUniversity/blastospim-processing-pipeline/README.md

     - Expected_Segmentation : The segmentation output that should be produced using the early stage model.
     - Corrected_Segmentation : The expert corrected segmentation produced using AnnotatorJ.
     - Expected_Track : The config.yaml file and the expected registration transforms and tree.
+    - Extract_Align : A test example that extracts intensity data from the CDX2 transcription factor channel based on the segmentation mask on the nuclear channel after appropriate alignment.
 2. **early_embryo_model**: The early model to be used for inference if the images have less than 45-50 cells.
 3. **late_embryo_model**: The late model to be used for inference if the images have greater than 45-50 cells.